-Make sure your content calendar includes a healthy amount of self-promotion to remind customers that you’re there to provide a service (not just share great content).
+Make sure your content calendar includes a healthy (but not excessive) amount of self-promotion to remind customers that you’re there to provide a service, not just share great content.

 One Step Further: Learn more about the 80/20 split and other business-oriented social strategies here.

-A good rule of thumb: Create an 80/20 split, where 80 percent of your content is helpful and industry-adjacent, while the other 20 percent is directly related to promoting your business.
+A good rule of thumb: Create an 80/20 split, where 80 percent of your content is helpful, interesting or entertaining, while the other 20 percent is directly related to promoting your business.
 Try to link to specific pages on your website (like a signup or landing page) whenever you can.

 BONUS: 3 Things to Avoid

 Even as you begin to feel more confident in your search-and-share abilities, it is important to remain wary of a few potential risks:

 - Think twice before sharing links from competitors.
 You might find a perfect blog post, but you don’t want to unintentionally send customers to the website of a competitor offering similar products or services.

 - Be conscious of paywalls.
 It’s so frustrating to see an interesting headline only to click it and be lead to blocked content that requires a subscription.

 - Beware of overwhelming or underwhelming your audience.
 Posting multiple times a day is not necessary and posting once a month is too infrequent.
 Find a balance and stay consistent.

 Each social network gives you a new way to connect with customers and prospects, so take advantage of what they have to offer.
 Choose content that lifts you above the noise and helps strengthen your relationships, not fluff.